My Son Sanctuary locates in a valley in the mountain, 45 km from Hoi An Ancient Town, and nearly 70 kilometers from Da Nang City.

 My Son Sanctuary both preserves ancient vestiges of culture and contains unique historical, architectural, and artistic values.

 Time and wars have devastated these monuments.
 But what remains here is still the mystical beauty.
-The typical architecture of the Champa people has attracted the curiosity of domestic and foreign tourists coming here to visit.
+The typical architecture of the Champa people has attracted the curiosity of domestic and foreign tourists.

-Although Vietnamdrive tries to give you the most updated information about My Son Sanctuary, lots of mysterious attractions live there, waiting for your exploration.
+Although Vietnamdrive tries to give you the most updated information about My Son Sanctuary, lots of mysterious attractions live there and wait for your exploration.